 - jetties, boat ramps and landing stages

-- within 10 metres of playing and viewing areas during organised under-18 sporting events
+- at or within 10 metres of playing and viewing areas during organised under-18 sporting events

 - within 5 metres of non-residential building entrances

 - at outdoor pedestrian malls

 - at government precincts around certain state government buildings (including the land around prescribed buildings and adjacent footpaths and nature strips)

-- at or within 10 metres of public skate parks and children’s playground equipment
+- at or within 10 metres of public skate parks and children’s outdoor playground equipment

 - at patrolled beaches between the flags